 Now, at this point you can eat the potatoes straight away, but I like to stick them back in the oven for 10 minutes or so at 375F to really meld the flavors.
 If you do that you'll want to be working on your steak or whatever else you're making with this while you're working on the potatoes.
 OR, you can make these way in advance (a few days, even, just keep them in the fridge) and reheat them in the oven at 375F for a little longer until they're heated through and the onions are crispy again.

 Glorious!
-I'm really inspired now to top everything in my life with fried onions, which should do wonders for post-baby weight loss, amirite?
-"No, it's not baby weight!
-It's onion weight!"
+I'm really inspired now to top everything in my life with fried onions.

 Anyway.
-Valentine's Day.
+This is a really nice date night at home dinner for Valentine's Day.
 Or any day!
-These are delicious, fried onions are awesome, and you should make these for someone you love, even if you are all about self and/or labrador love.
+These stuffed sweet potatoes are delicious, fried onions are awesome, and you should make these for someone you love, even if you are all about self and/or labrador love.
 Do it.Print

 - 2 large sweet potatoes